Edward C. Eicher: Early life and education

-Career
+Legal career

 Eicher was admitted to the bar in 1906 and briefly practiced in Washington, Iowa.
-He returned to the University of Chicago to serve as its assistant registrar.
-In 1909, he returned to Burlington, Iowa and served as an assistant attorney for the Chicago, Burlington and Quincy Railroad until 1918.
-In 1918, he resumed private practice as a partner in Livingston and Eicher in Washington, Iowa.
+He returned to the University of Chicago, where he served as assistant registrar from 1907 to 1909.
+In 1909, he moved to Burlington, Iowa, and served as an assistant attorney for the Chicago, Burlington and Quincy Railroad until 1918.
+In 1918, he returned to Washington where Eicher joined as a partner in his brother's law firm.
+Henry Eicher died next year, leaving Edward Eicher to manage the company Livingston and Eicher until 1933.